Videept/Self-Driving-Car/README.md

 # Self-Driving-Car
-Using Neural Networks to train Self Driving Car
+Using Deep Learning, Computer Vision and Machine Learning techniques to Build an Autonomous Car with Python